the-root-user/blog/content/posts/Pwn-0x01-Buffer-Overflow/index.md

 But.. we still get `segmentation fault`.

 No need to worry.
 This is a common thing in exploit dev.
-Let's arrange the bytes a bit and see what happens.
+Let's arrange the bytes a little bit and see what happens.

 {{< terminal title="Terminal" >}}
 ![](function-addr-no-error.png)